arielsalminen/responsive-nav.js/README.md

 # TinyNav2.js
-### Responsive navigation plugin without library dependencies and with fast touch screen support.
-Weighs just 316 bytes.
+### Tiny responsive navigation plugin without library dependencies and with fast touch screen support.
+Weighs just 452 bytes minified and gzipped.

-Description and more stuff coming soon… WIP
+Work-in-progress, so description and more stuff coming soon…

 License